jtirila/CarND-Path-Planning-Project/README.md

 operations would require quite a bit of twiddling with the logic, number of paths generated, and predictions concerning the future locations of other vehicles in relation to one another.
 No attempt is made in this solution into this direction.

+### More Accurate Predictions for the Movements of Other Vehicles

+Even though the course material introduced different kinds of prediction techniques, such as the use of naive Gaussian classifiers, I ended up using a simplistic kinematic model for predicting vehicle behavior.
+That is, the positions of the other vehicles is just projected outwards in time using their current speed and longitudinal location.
+Hence, for example, no attempt is made at detecting ongoing lance changes of other vehicles.
+An obvious improvement to the current strategy would be to predict the state of the other vehicles in a manner somewhat similar to choosing the state for the ego vehicle: detecting "keep lane", "change lanes to the left" e.g. states of other vehicles and use those predictions to achieve a more accurate estimate of other vehicle's future locations.